The Structural Awards judging panel has many years of experience and insight. Meet the judges here

 Eric Kwok

-Technical Director at Goldwave Steel Structure Engineering
+Technical Director at Goldwave Steel (Hong Kong)

-Eric is a Technical Director at Goldwave Steel Structure Engineering and is passionate about Structure Engineering.
+Eric is a Technical Director at Goldwave Steel Structure Engineering and is passionate about structural engineering.
 He received his professional training in the United Kingdom and has over 23 years of experience in major international practice.
 He is a chartered Structural Engineer and a Fellow of the IStructE, and has extensive design and construction experience across projects in Europe, the Middle East, the Americas, South East Asia & the PR of China.

 His work includes the HZMB-Passenger Clearance Building roof structure.
 Other master works include: Wembley Stadium, Sutong Bridge, HAECO Hanger No. 3A, Marri Processing Plant, Olmsted Dam Development, KWH Hospital Steel Structure and Yuen Long Footbridges erection.